chmitch/AIAdjacent/Student/05-AMLDesigner.md

 ## Introduction

 Adventure Works marketing team loves the insights they've been getting from the Bike Buyer predictive model.
 They love it so much, they'd like to apply it more broadly and use it from other systems.
 Since the current model can only be used by Power BI, you've been asked to help Adventure Works recreate the model for use outside of Power BI.
 For our first step into this process lets use the Azure Machine Learning Studio Designer.
-In subsequent labs we will imporve on this even more and learn new tools to rapidly implement ML Models.
+In subsequent labs we will improve on this even more and learn new tools to rapidly implement ML Models.

 ## Success Criteria
 1. A published BikeBuyer model endpoint hosted in Azure ML